roboticmaterialsgroup/group-assignment-kinematics/README.md

 You can improve your pose estimation for straight movement by optimizing your value for the wheel radius.
 Any imprecision in your wheel radius will lead to imprecisions in your position estimations.

-## Step 8: each team member: turning
+## Step 8: each team member: turning - demo 2
 Repeat step 7, but instead of moving straight, your robot turns at an arbitrary speed and arbitrary rotation.
 For the sign off, put your Romi into the arena and show that your robot can rotate < 360 degrees and > 360 degrees.
-When your robot exceeeds 360 degrees, it should reset its orientation to 0 degrees.
+When your robot exceeds 360 degrees, it should reset its orientation to 0 degrees.
 If your estimated and actual poses are sufficiently close to one another (i.e., 5 degrees), you will receive your sign-off.

 [SIGN-OFF: 2]

 Create a release of your code in GitHub and call it: ``demo 2 YOUR-NAME``.
 As tag, enter 2.0.X.

-You can improve your pose estimation for rotating movement by optimizing your value for the wheel track.
+You can improve your pose estimation for rotating movements by optimizing your value for the wheel track.
 Any imprecision in your wheel track will lead to imprecisions in your position estimations.

-## Step 9: each team member: curved movement
+## Step 9: each team member: curved movement - demo 3
 Combine steps 8 and 9, and make your robot move in an arbitrary arch.
 For the sign off, put your Romi into the arena, and print the pose estimation to the terminal.
-If your estimated and actual poses are sufficiently close to one another (i.e., 1 cm in Euclidean distance and 5 degrees in orientation), you will receive your sign-off.
+If your estimated and actual poses are sufficiently close to one another (i.e., 1 cm in Euclidean distance, and 5 degrees in orientation), you will receive your sign-off.

 [SIGN-OFF: 3]